Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting Suddenly Stopped Receiving Notifications from SwitchBot Lock
+### Troubleshooting Suddenly Stopped Receiving Notifications from SwitchBot Lock Pro

 Thank you for the information provided.
 Sorry for any inconvenience caused.